peopleware/openapi/resource/search-index.md

 The `flowId` is added to easily cross-reference search index document instances with logs, events, and recorded changes in resources.

+`createdAt` is introduced as a safeguard against infinite update loops, discussed later.
+Note that this value is the same as the value in the `at` query parameter for a simple update, of an isolated changed resource.

 The search topic handler copies the `discriminator` from the `searchDocument.content` to the top level, because we need to provide the possibility for clients to search for resources of an exact type.